jessazam/jessazam/README.md

 ### Hi there 👋

-#### I'm Jessica, a Junior Fron-End Developer in Colombia.

-I’m looking to collaborate on front-end tech for fullstack projects
+#### I'm Jessica, a Junior Front-End Developer in Colombia looking to collaborate on front-end tech for fullstack projects

 ---